AI Automation ROI: What to Realistically Expect in 2026

 Here's what 2026 payback periods actually look like by segment:

-• Enterprise-wide transformation: 12 to 24 months.
-And only for the 20% of companies willing to redesign the operating model, not just layer AI on top.
+- Enterprise-wide transformation: 28 months on average, per Gallagher's 2026 benchmarking — and only for the ~20% of companies willing to redesign the operating model, not just layer AI on top.

 Where AI automation pays off fastest